 DASH Projects

-Check out the multi-regional health research projects supported through HDRN Canada’s Data Access Support Hub (DASH)!
+Check out the multi-regional health research projects supported through HDRN Canada’s Data Access Support Hub (DASH) as well as peer-reviewed publications and presentations.

 HDRN Canada’s DASH facilitates multi-regional data access and use for health and health-related administrative data in Canada.
 Our team can help you leverage a trusted network of experts to discuss your project, provide a free evaluation of your project’s feasibility and an estimated budget, support your grant application, and provide you with end-to-end project support!